klejdiLOL/i3-Dotfiles-OM-personal_only-/README.md

 # i3-Dotfiles-OM-personal_only-
-# i3 Dotfiles for the OM i3 Spin (MY CONTRIBUTION ONLY)
+# i3 Dotfiles for the OM i3 Spin

 These are dotfiles for the i3 OM Community Spin.
 They're all configured to work on the specified directories, and any change in paths **!!WILL RESULT IN A BREAK!!**.